 Please check out our spring internship opportunities below!

-Spring internship positions are based in 350VT’s Burlington office, although based on transportation, some work can be done remotely.
+Spring internship positions are based in 350VT’s Burlington office, although depending on transportation, some work can be done remotely.
 More hours may be required based on the needs of our campaigns and organization.
-These are unpaid but we strongly encourage you to get school credit for these internships.
-If you are a student with work study going to UVM we may be able to compensate you for fall and spring internships.
+These positions are unpaid, but we strongly encourage you to get school credit for these internships.
+If you are a UVM student with a work study award, we may be able to compensate you for fall and spring internships.

 Mobilizing people to make change is what we are all about!
-We have multiple campaign and this spring the mobilization intern would support our re)generate new solutions campaign and support our field organizer, Jaiel, it getting towns to pass resolutions and ordinances to build momentum for alternatives to fossil fuels!
+We have multiple climate justice-related campaigns underway, and this spring, the mobilization intern will work with our Re)Generate New Solutions campaign and support our field organizer, Jaiel, in getting towns to pass resolutions and ordinances to build momentum for alternatives to fossil fuels!
 They will also help plan a statewide gathering of organizers after Town Meeting Day, and fossil fuel-free Vision to Action forums.
 The mobilization intern is integral to the process of organizing events, coordinating volunteers, and supporting all the things that go into running a campaign.
 This position averages about 15 hours per week.

-Online organizing through social media, emails, and websites is a crucial part of 350Vermont’s strategy.
-The Online Organizing Intern will focus their work on building the efficacy of 350VT’s mass emails, website, and social media content.
+Online organizing through social media, e-mails, and websites is a crucial part of 350Vermont’s strategy.
+The Online Organizing Intern will focus their work on building the efficacy of 350VT’s mass e-mails, website, and social media content.
 We’re looking for an intern who is passionate about using online tools to mobilize Vermonters for climate action!
 This position is ideal for work study (around 5 or 6 hours per week), but could also be a 10- to 15-hour-a-week internship.

 Each summer we have internship positions available for a 10 week internship with 350Vermont, running from June-August.
 Often summer interns work together to advance our campaigns and do outreach to communities around the state.
 Specific roles and responsibilities change each year but we are always looking for dynamic self-starters with the ability to jump in and work collaboratively!